Shortest Paths in Graphs of Convex Sets: Numerical results

 \subsection{Symmetries in the GCS}

 We conclude by showing how symmetries in the GCS can deteriorate the convex relaxation of our MICP and, in principle, make it arbitrarily loose.
-We illustrate this through the following carefully-designed problem.
+We illustrate this through the following carefully designed problem.

 We consider the SPP in GCS depicted in Figure~\ref{fig:symmetry_mip}.
 We have an acyclic graph with $|\cV| = 5$ vertices and $|\cE| = 5$ edges.
 All the sets $\cX_v$ are singletons $\{ \btheta_v \}$, except for $\cX_3$ which is a full-dimensional rectangle.
 As an edge length, we use the Euclidean distance~\eqref{eq:2norm}.
 Solving this problem, we obtain the optimal path $p = (s,1,3,t)$ with length $7.4$ (the symmetric solution $p = (s,2,3,t)$ would also be optimal).
-The corresponding vertex positions are connected by a dotted red line in Figure~\ref{fig:symmetry_mip}.
+The corresponding vertex positions are connected by an orange line in Figure~\ref{fig:symmetry_mip}.